jctjavier/iovio-task-four/README.md

 ## Steps to write datapoint
 1. Download postman collection
-2. Ensure influx db is running and configured as described in "InfluxDB Information" (Please see above)
+2. Ensure influx db is running and configured as described in *"InfluxDB Setup Information"* _(Please see above)_
 3. Load postman collection into Postman
 4. Input authentication token in header key = 'Authorization'
 5. Input data as a line in request body where data type is 'raw'.
 Example: